mongodb/docs-relational-migrator/source/includes/fact-data-prep-oracle-step1.rst

 #.
 Grant select permissions to the service account:

-   The service account only needs these permissions *if it is not* the table owner.
-To check table ownership you can run the following query:
+   The service account permission needs depends on if the tables are owned by the service account used to run the sync job.T check table ownership you can run the following query:

    .. code-block:: sql
       :copyable: true